It's a big day, after almost 2 years of work by the whole community, Gladys Assistant 4 is available, for free download as usual!

 The interface owes its responsiveness to the frontend framework Preact used in Gladys Assistant 4.
 A modern and very light framework, ensuring great fluidity for Gladys.

-This interface is designed as a PWA (Progressive Web App) and can therefore be installed on the phone like a classic app (iOS / Android / Mac / Windows / Linux).
+This interface is designed as a PWA (Progressive Web App) and can therefore be installed on the phone like a regular app (iOS / Android / Mac / Windows / Linux).

 You can test the Gladys Assistant 4 interface at the demo site.